shubhamkalekar97-oss/Predictive-Modeling-for-Credit-Card-Application-Outcomes/README.md

 # Predictive-Modeling-for-Credit-Card-Application-Outcomes
-Predicts credit card application approvals using machine learning, comparing Logistic Regression, KNN, and Neural Networks for accuracy and interpretability.
+Uses machine learning to predict credit card application outcomes based on demographic and financial data.
+Compares Logistic Regression, K-Nearest Neighbors, and Neural Networks, highlighting their trade-offs between accuracy, interpretability, and handling of complex patterns.